 Many of us have learned, the hard way, that often it is much better if we will have a stay-behind-the-scenes attitude, and be quiet, be still, and even be alone, away from the crowds!

 Being of a quiet disposition is one essential quality we need to help us learn to walk with Yahuwah Elohim [the Hebrew name for the LORD God], our Maker.
 Being quiet is how we can begin to recognize His “still small voice” within us.

 Yahuwah tells us that His Words are “heard in quietness“ (1Kings 19:12; Ecclesiastes 9:17).
 He also tells us:

-“For thus saith the Lord GOD, the Holy One of Israel; In returning and rest shall ye be saved; in quietness and in confidence shall be your strength…” (Isaiah 30:15a).
+“For thus saith Yahuwah Elohim [the Lord GOD], the Holy One of Israel; In returning and rest shall you be saved; in quietness and in confidence shall be your strength…” (Isaiah 30:15a).

-When we turn to Yahushua Messiah [Jesus Christ], He gives us rest and a quietness of spirit.
-It is in this quietness that He gives us a confidence that becomes our strength — the confidence that we belong to Him, and that we are hearing His voice, leading us in the right path.
+When we turn to Yahushua Messiah [the Hebrew name for Jesus Christ], He gives us rest and a quietness of spirit (Matthew 11:28-30).
+It is in this quietness that He gives us a confidence that becomes our strength — the confidence and trust that we belong to Him, and that we are hearing His voice, leading us into the right path.

 ‘Studying to be quiet’ however, takes much effort for every one of us.
 Our restless nature often refuses to refrain from voicing our opinion, especially since it is human nature to think we have the most accurate understanding of every situation!
 Ha ha!